MichaelCurrin/coding-blog/_posts/2020-01-27-find-tech-projects.md

 Use these projects to sharpen your tech skills and problem-solving abilities by pushing yourself into using new tools or ways of thinking or solving a problem you hadn't thought of or didn't even know was a thing.

+Finding projects and challenges to solve can help you to
+- Find what you are weak or strong at
+- Give you a sense of accomplishment when you solve them
+- Solve tech problems in your own projects or work projects
+- Answer challenges for job interviews.
+This can help to
+    - Open your mind to different ways of thinking and multiple ways to solve a problem
+    - Focus on the logic rather than the syntax
+    - Get your confident to submit an answer online, on paper, on a white board or just verbally.

 ## Code challenges

 If you get bored and can't think of anything original to build, try finding a list of code challenges to solve.